Whiley/RFCs/text/0000-qualified-names.md

 # Summary

-Proposes a syntax change for fully qualified names to something which is more familiar to systems programmers, and also which properly distinguishes the "inside" from "outside" of a mode.
+This proposal is for a syntax change to fully-qualified names to something more familiar to systems programmers, and which properly distinguishes the "inside" versus "outside" of a module.

 # Motivation

-Currently, fully qualified naming in Whiley follow the syntax of Java.
+Currently, fully qualified naming in Whiley follows the syntax of Java.
 Specifically, we write things like this:

 ```